Information for New Members

 Communications

-The Journal is produced at the start of each month and delivered either as a pdf by e-mail, or as a printed copy sent by post or hand delivered.
-You are encouraged to take the Journal by e-mail to save costs, but you can register for the printed version if that suits you better.
-It conveys messages from our Chair and other officers, occasional reviews and photos of recent events, notice of future activities including the Monthly Meetings, presentations and workshops, news from the Groups and Travel Team Organisers, and booking forms for events, travel trips and theatre visits.
+All members are encouraged to read the monthly journal, this is delivered either as a pdf by e-mail, or as a printed copy sent by post or delivered by hand.
+You are encouraged to take the journal by e-mail to save costs.
+It conveys messages from our Chair and other officers, occasional reviews and photos of recent events, notice of future activities including the Monthly Meetings, presentations and workshops, news from the Groups, Travel and Theatre Teams and booking forms for events, travel trips and theatre visits.

-This website gives up to date details of all the activities provided by Tonbridge u3a.
-It is a useful introduction to potential members, giving general information about our groups and events and a joining pack can be downloaded to apply for membership.
-It lists redacted back issues of the Journals and current versions of our various policy documents in the Small Print section.
+The website (tonbridgeu3a.uk) gives up-to-date details of all the activities provided by Tonbridge u3a.
+It is a useful introduction to potential members, giving general information about our groups and events.
+A joining pack can be downloaded to apply for membership.
+The contacts page lists all the committee members with their contact details and also provides other useful e-mail addresses.
+All our policy documents are available on the small print page of the website.

 Legal Arrangements